Balanced Independent and Dominating Sets on Colored Interval Graphs: Complexity Results

-Let $G = (V,E)$ be a graph generated from a 2P2N-3SAT formula $\phi(x_1,\ldots,x_n)$ with clause set $\mathcal C = \{C_1,\ldots,C_m\}$ as above and $V_D \subseteq V$ a $1$-balanced dominating set, then $V_D$ can be transformed into a canonical $1$-balanced dominating set in $O(|V|)$ time. \end{restatable} \begin{proof} Let $x$ be not in canonical form in $V_D$.
-Since $V_D$ is a $1$-balanced dominating set we know that either $h_t$ or $h_f$ of $x$ is in $V_D$.
-Without loss of generality assume that $h_t \in V_D$.
-Consequently, we find that $f_1,f_2 \in V_D$ and $c_f^1,c_f^2\not\in V_D$.
-Now, we obtain the set $V_D'$ from $V_D$ by removing any occurrence of $t_1$ or $t_2$ from $V_D$ and inserting all missing elements of $\{c_t^1,c_t^2\}$.
 Clearly $x$ is in canonical form in $V_D'$.
 We need to show that $V_D'$ is still a $1$-balanced dominating set.
 It is straight forward to verify that every color appears exactly once in $V_D'$ if $V_D$ was $1$-balanced.
 Now assume there was a vertex $u \in V$ that is not dominated by any vertex in $V_D'$.
 Yet, we at most deleted $t_1$ and $t_2$ in $V_D'$ but since $h_t \in V_D'$ both and all their neighbors are dominated.
 As our operations only affected vertices introduced for $x$ and occurrences of $x$ we can simply iterate this process for each variable until every variable $x_i$ is in canonical form. \end{proof}

 \begin{restatable}{theorem}{thmreductiondomset}